jiangxincode/gchat/README.md

 # gchat

-A IM program runs on Linux, based on gnome, GTK+, C and MySQL.
+A IM program runs on Linux, based on GTK+, C and MySQL.

 If you have some advises, please tell me, open a issue, give me a pull request, or send me a email.